Sheargrub/rivals-constant-flattener/README.md

 > RCF is designed to minimize the risk of file loss.
 However, it is always good practice to back up your data before using a tool of this nature.
 Do not overwrite your development builds with RCF builds!

+## What's this for, anyway?

+Rivals Workshop projects don't have an especially robust way of handling user-defined constants. ``#macros`` work, but they only apply in the file where they're defined, which makes them too unwieldy for any serious use cases.
+Meanwhile, defining constants to typical variables works alright, but since Game Maker has to check if the variable links to a valid instance, it comes with a small performance cost, especially if referencing the variable from another object's perspective.
+Additionally, for more involved projects, having several hundred unchanging primitive instances sitting around around in your character object feels like kind of a waste.

+RCF offers a compromise to this problem: tank the small efficiency penalty from using constant variables while you're developing your character, then automatically convert those variables to hard-coded values before uploading the project to the Workshop.
+While it's a small optimization, it offers the power to parameterize your character's attributes at effectively no cost, which will make maintainence and patches much easier to manage in the long run.

 ## Configuring a project for RCF
 In order to use RCF, you'll need to choose a source ``user_event`` script to host your constants.
 This script should be called from near the top of your character's ``init.gml`` file, which will allow you to fully playtest the character in a pre-export state.